 The ocean can be a very unforgiving place and while most sailors have given some consideration to emergency preparedness (i.e. stocking first-aid kit, flairs, etc.), very few (with the exception of some offshore racers) have actively trained for performing in extremely challenging conditions.

 As I recently discovered, there are several ways that the average sailor can prepare themselves mentally for extremely challenging situations.
-I had the pleasure of interviewing , Roger Friesen, a Professor at the University of the Fraser Valley, a specialist in Performance Psychology, and consultant to some of the world’s foremost sailors and athletes (e.g. The Vic-Maui offshore racers and Olympic teams).
+I had the pleasure of interviewing Roger Friesen, a Professor at the University of the Fraser Valley, a specialist in Performance Psychology, and a consultant to some of the world’s foremost sailors and athletes (e.g. The Vic-Maui offshore racers and Olympic teams).

 In short, performance psychology allows people to enhance their performance in difficult situations.
-Performance Psychology is based on the premise that we can move towards mental and emotional health and train our thought processes.
-It looks for ways to help people be more mentally and emotionally robust, learn to manage pressure, and develop the tools, skills and strategies to remain calm in times of stress and pressure.
+Performance psychology is based on the premise that we can move towards mental and emotional health and train our thought processes.
+It looks for ways to help people be more mentally and emotionally robust, learn to manage pressure, and develop the tools, skills, and strategies to remain calm in times of stress and pressure.

 Yet sailing requires our full attention.
 Part of performance psychology is the question, “Where is my focus, where is my attention?”
 And if I notice that it is compromised in any way then of course the question becomes, “What is causing me to have divided attention?”
-The skills, tools and strategies of performance psychology can equip an individual to manage themselves in tough situations.
+The skills, tools, and strategies of performance psychology can equip an individual to manage themselves in tough situations.

 As sailors we spend a lot of time preparing our boats for emergencies, how should we think about preparing ourselves?

 Most people still devote their attention to making sure the boat is safe and ready and that their requisite skills are up to par and forget about the psychological, emotional, and team aspects of performance.
 In order to maximize our full potential we need to prepare mentally and emotionally as well.

 While some people are born with a predisposition to handle pressure better than others, I’m happy to report that anyone can become more mentally tough and emotionally robust with intentional training and awareness.

 Alternatively, if we think seriously about it and have a rock solid answer to the question, “Why am I doing this in the first place?” and that answer is because it speaks to something deeper in the core of who we are, well chances are we are going to be in a better position to handle a difficult or challenging situation.

-We can read, talk, and learn about the principles and strategies and then at a certain point we also need to integrate this information into what we’re doing.
-This means being observant, learning the tools to debrief a situation and understanding what your reactions are when things get difficult.
+We can read, talk, and learn about the principles and strategies, and then at a certain point, we also need to integrate this information into what we’re doing.
+This means being observant, learning the tools to debrief a situation, and understanding what your reactions are when things get difficult.

 Whether we’re sailing with a racing team or cruising with our spouse, how can we prepare ourselves to be successful as a team?

 Suddenly people start reacting and responding in a way that is actually compromising not only them but potentially also the team and the boat.
 It would be tragic to learn these sorts of things in the heat of the moment.
 Better to learn these things well in advance so as not to be blindsided by some unexpected team dynamic.

 What causes fear and how can we manage it?

-I would encourage people to read a brilliant book as part of their preparation that I encountered recently called The Fear Project, by Jaimal Yogis.
+I would encourage people to read a brilliant book as part of their preparation I encountered recently called The Fear Project, by Jaimal Yogis.
 It explains fear, how it presents itself, what people tend to do when they are functioning from a platform of fear, and what they can do to overcome it.

 Have you ever had a difficult situation at sea where you’ve had to rely on mental toughness?

 Roger Friesen grew up on the prairies, far removed from the physical world of sailing.
 He read voraciously of explorers, from the land and sea alike, and became obsessed with the idea of sailing.
-It wasn’t until he moved to British Columbia that he and a friend taught themselves how to sail on a 28 foot Columbia.
+It wasn’t until he moved to British Columbia that he and a friend taught themselves how to sail on a 28-foot Columbia.
 Since then Roger has crossed the Atlantic and takes every opportunity to sail with his wife around the Pacific Northwest.
 To learn more about Roger’s work go to rogerfriesen.ca.